EmilyMansfield/volume-setter/README.md

 #### Installing

 You should be able to just download and run the executable from the Releases page, no installer is required.
+There is one DLL file that needs to be kept in the same directory as the executable.

 If building from source, download CMake and vcpkg then simply build and install the CMake project as usual; the vcpkg integration should take care of